ArturoSbr/ArturoSbr/README.md

 In the past, I have developed predictive tools to forecast all sorts of phenomena.
 As an example of my work as a Data Scientist, you can [click here](https://developer.circulodecredito.com.mx/producto/fintech-score-simulacion) to send requests to a credit score I published a few years ago (which is still being consumed by multiple Fintechs all over the world!).

-I have a BSc in Economics as well as an MSc in Applied Economics.
-Most of the stuff I do here is related to predictive modelling or causal inference.

 ## Take the tour
 I'm actually really glad you're here, so I'll try to make it worth your while.